nikhita/systemstat/README.md

 **systemstat** is a package written in Go generated automatically by `gobi`.

-It is a package that allows you to add system statistics to your go program;
-currently polls the linux kernel for CPU usage, free/used memory and swap sizes, and uptime for your go process as well as the linux system you're running it on, as well as the system load.
-Can be used to make a crippled version of top that monitors the current go process and ignores other processes and the number of users with ttys.
+**systemstat** allows you to add system statistics to your go program; it currently polls the linux kernel for CPU usage, free/used memory and swap sizes, and uptime for your go process, as well as the system you're running it on, and the system load.
+It can be used to make a crippled version of top that monitors the current go process and ignores other processes and the number of users with ttys.
+See the examples directory for go-top.go, which is my attempt at a top clone.
+Bear in mind that the intention of **systemstat** is to allow your process to monitor itself and it's environment, not to replace top.

 ## Install (with GOPATH set on your machine)
 ----------